 "Ohana means family"—and around here, that means everything.

 Hello, my name is Jen, and I am a licensed clinical professional counselor (LCPC) with a deep passion for supporting individuals in their journey toward healing and growth.
 I hold a master’s degree in Counseling and Human Services from the University of Idaho, which has equipped me with a strong foundation in both the theoretical and practical aspects of counseling.
-Currently, I serve as the Compliance Supervisor at Bigfoot Counseling, where I play a vital role in ensuring that our practices meet the highest standards of care.
+Currently, I serve as the Compliance Supervisor at Bigfoot Counseling, where I play a vital role in ensuring our practices meet the highest standards of care.
 I absolutely love working at Bigfoot Counseling.
 The collaborative environment we foster, coupled with our shared commitment to providing compassionate care, makes it a truly rewarding place to be.
 I am dedicated not only to the well-being of my clients but also to ongoing professional growth, continually seeking opportunities to expand my knowledge and skills through training and education.

 Throughout my career, my path has led me in various directions, yet it consistently circles back to my primary calling: counseling and teaching.
 With a background in special education and school counseling, I have a particular understanding of working with children and their families, helping them navigate the resources available within the school system.
 I begin working with children as young as four years old, introducing them to the world of play therapy, a powerful tool that allows them to express their feelings and experiences in a safe and supportive environment.
 In addition to my work with younger children, I also find great fulfillment in supporting teenagers and adults as they face their unique challenges.
-My therapeutic approach is informed by a variety of evidence-based practices, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR), and client-centered therapies.
-I have extensive experience working with individuals dealing with autism, ADHD, trauma, and a range of mental health and substance use disorders.
-Each client I work with teaches me something new, and I am consistently inspired by their resilience and strength.
-In essence, my journey as a counselor is fueled by my commitment to making a positive impact in the lives of others.
-I strive to create a safe space where individuals feel heard, valued, and empowered to take steps toward a healthier and happier life.

 When I’m not at work, I cherish spending quality time with my family and friends.
 I enjoy engaging in games like BUNCO, boating on nearby lakes, and hanging out with my cats.
 I find peace and rejuvenation in the soothing hot springs of Montana and also indulge in the occasional concert, conference, or amusement park to unwind and connect with the beautiful community around me.

-Hi, I’m Jesse Ogle, a board-certified Psychiatric Mental Health Nurse Practitioner (PMHNP-BC).
+Hi, I am Jesse Ogle, a board-certified Psychiatric Mental Health Nurse Practitioner (PMHNP-BC).
 I was born and raised in Ohio and proudly served for 10 years in the United States Air Force.
 Before becoming a psychiatric provider, I worked as a critical care registered nurse, caring for patients in intensive care units and emergency departments across the country as a travel nurse.

 When the pandemic hit in 2020, I saw firsthand how deeply it affected not just physical health, but mental health as well.
 It became clear to me that our country needed more specialized, compassionate mental health care—and that realization sparked my passion to become a psychiatric provider.